xen0vas/UserManager/README.md

 - if you have problems running the app do the following additional steps

-- install qt-sdk on your system

-- On debian do the following
+- install qt-sdk on your system.
+On debian do the following

 > `sudo apt-get install qt-sdk`